ktom363/psg-depression/preprocessing/README.md

 6. **Epoch segmentation:** divide the preprocessed signals into non-overlapping 30-second epochs, each containing 3,000 samples per channel.
 7. **Image generation:** render each epoch as stacked white traces on a black background, convert to RGB, and resize to 224 × 224 pixels using bicubic interpolation.

-The default start time is relative to **recording onset**, not scored sleep onset.
-The script does not read sleep-stage annotations or estimate sleep onset.
-The selected interval is a continuous recording window and may contain both sleep and wakefulness.

-A complete six-hour window produces 720 images.
-If the recording ends earlier, only the available complete epochs are saved; the signal is not padded, and a trailing incomplete epoch is discarded.
-The explicit 100-Hz resampling step occurs after cropping; MNE may additionally align channels with different sampling rates when loading an EDF file.

 ## Channel layout

 Rows are ordered from the top to the bottom of each image.